Vue Storefront is now Alokai! Learn More

 Hook Parameters

-All hooks receive these common parameters:
+All hook handlers receive these common parameters:

-• configuration - Integration configuration object
+• configuration - Integration configuration object (typed as TContext["config"])

 • callName - Name of the API method being called